sornas/site-v2/website/pages/ncpc_en.md

 compete by yourself (or if you are two people looking for a third), send an e-mail to <a href="mailto:vordf@lithekod.se">vordf@lithekod.se</a> with "ncpc registration" somewhere in the subject line, at or before November 1.
-Please include if you are ICPC eligible (see below) ~~and if you want to compete on-site or not.
-Due to the current situation, a wish to compete off-site will take priority~~.
+Please include if you are ICPC eligible (see below) <del>and if you want to compete on-site or not.
+Due to the current situation, a wish to compete off-site will take priority</del>.

 Note that progress to NWERC can only be offered to teams that are [ICPC eligible](https://icpc.global/regionals/rules), that is, if your